What is a Data Scientist and How to Become One?

-Data scientists work in various industries, including tech startups, government agencies, healthcare, manufacturing, and research institutions.
-Data scientists are highly sought after in today’s data and tech-heavy economy, and their salaries and job growth reflect that.
+Data scientists work in various industries and environments, including tech startups, government agencies, healthcare, manufacturing and research institutions.
+In today’s data and technology-driven economy, there are several job prospects for data scientists, and their earning potential often reflects this trend.

 SPONSORED SCHOOLS